-- Updated the SIP to: (i) incorporate additional information on the Trustees' policies in line with the requirements of the Regulations this applies to both the DB and DC sections of the Scheme; and (ii) allow for the removal of the LGIM Cash Fund and introduction of the LGIM Sterling Liquidity Fund and Sterling Liquidity Plus Fund as part of a collateral waterfall solution this applies to the DB section of the Scheme only. - Have reviewed voting and engagement activity of the funds that invest in equities.
-The Trustees are generally content that the Scheme's investment managers have appropriately carried out their stewardship duties. - Are of the opinion that they have complied with the relevant policies and procedures as identified in the SIP
+- Have reviewed voting and engagement activity of the funds that invest in equities.
+The Trustees are generally content that the Scheme's investment managers have appropriately carried out their stewardship duties. - Are of the opinion that they have complied with the relevant policies and procedures as identified in the SIP. - Have remained aware of the relevant policies and procedures as identified in the SIP and received input from their Investment Adviser to aid ongoing compliance.

 It should be noted that the funds that do not hold equities have not been reviewed, as these have fewer (if any) voting opportunities.
-Further detail on each of these matters is presented in the pages that follow
+Further detail on each of these matters is presented in the pages that follow.